 Professor Greg Whateley

 He commenced his work in the tertiary sector at the University of Tasmania in Hobart (1989-90) as a Lecturer in Music Education.
 He moved to Griffith University on the Gold Coast (1991-1999) as a Lecturer/Senior Lecturer in Music Education.
 He served as Head of School - Arts and during that time managed the Film and Television Music post- graduate awards at the University and the Queensland Conservatorium of Music where he also served as Deputy Dean (External Relations).
-He became Associate Professor and Director of the Central Queensland Conservatorium of Music(2000-2003) where he co-founded (with Ian Bofinger) Australia’s first ‘Virtual Conservatorium’.
-He also held the position of Head of School and Manager, Business Initiatives in the Faculty of Education and Creative Arts.
+He became Associate Professor and Director of the Central Queensland Conservatorium of Music(2000-2003) where he co-founded (with Professor Ian Bofinger) Australia’s first ‘Virtual Conservatorium’.
+He also held the position of Head of School - Arts and Manager, Business Initiatives in the Faculty of Education and Creative Arts.

 He took the position of General Manager and Professorial Head of School at the Australian Institute of Music (2004 – mid 2005).
 He also held the position of Senior Visiting Fellow at the College of Fine Arts, University of New South Wales (2006 - 2008) and Director of Education and Quality at the National Centre for Language Training (an International Centre of Excellence at the University of New South Wales) from mid 2005 to end 2008.
 Greg held the position of Senior Visiting Fellow at Wesley Institute (2005- 2011) where he chaired the Academic Board and managed the Master of Music program (Arts Management strand).
 In 2008 Greg was appointed Principal of the Australian International Conservatorium of Music.
 He was also Consulting Chair of Arts Management at the Sydney Opera House in association with the Australian Institute of Music.
-In from 2011to 2015, Greg held the position of Executive Dean at UWSCollege (University of Western Sydney and later became the Dean of The College (Western Sydney University).
+In 2011, Greg accepted the post of Deputy Dean at UWSCollege, University of Western Sydney and later became the Dean of The College (Western Sydney University).
 For seven+ years Greg was the Chair of the Academic Board at the Australian Institute of Music (AIM)